Company Naming Tips & Suggestions

 Sometimes the best company names are ones that takes a maybe a common word in one industry and use them in another.

 Now really sure what we’re talking about; think Apple.

 That same company name used in the technology field and it instantly stands out.
 Because that name is so different than its competitors within the industry and so different from its intent, you’ll have a much better chance at trademarking it!

 Company Name Suggestion #24

 Never underestimate the power of taking a few steps back from your company name ideas.
-There’s an old adage that states that you “can’t see the forest, because of the trees.”
-What that means, basically, is that sometimes you get too close to something that you may miss the point.
+There’s an old adage “you can’t see the forest, because of the trees,” meaning, that sometimes you just get too close to something that you may miss the point.

 During the company naming process you’ll probably be doing mind mapping and other creative exercises where you’ll develop hundreds of company name ideas, all of whom make sense to you at the tip.
 Simply write these name ideas down on a paper like you were back at school.
 Now step away from the project and clear your head for a bit.

-Take a break after you’ve developed the company name ideas for a day or two.
-If you’re really short on time, sometimes even a couple of hours or a jog, shower or some other project, may be beneficial to clear your head so that you can revisit the project and to start thinking like your customer and less like the project manager.
+Take a break, you’ve worked hard.
+It’s best if you take a day or two but, if you’re really short on time, even a couple of hours or a jog, shower or some other project, may be beneficial to clear your head.
+Then revisit the project and your company name ideas.